-This indicates the percent of residents given antipsychotic drugs.
-These medications may be used for a variety of conditions, including Alzheimer's or other dementias.
+This is the percentage of patients given antipsychotic drugs.
+These medications are used for a variety of conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients given antianxiety drugs.
-These medications are prescribed to patients suffering from anxiety or depression.
+This is the percent of patients who were prescribed antianxiety medications.
+These medications are prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents

-This is the percentage of patients showing symptoms of depression.
-Higher levels of depression may be a sign lower quality care.
+This is the percentage of patients who are showing symptoms of depression.
+Increased rates of depression could be a sign a lower level of care.

 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term patients who have received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for seniors, making these types of vaccines critical to patient well-being.
+This metric measures the percentage of long-term care patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This is the percentage of patients who required more assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living may be a sign of the deterioration of a patient's medical condition.
+This tells you the percentage of patients that required increased assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living may be a sign of the erosion of a resident's medical condition.